Here are some strategies that smart college presidents are deploying to fortify and turnaround institutions:

-8. Hope, encouragement and care.
-Charismatic President Buck Smith put the tiny David & Elkins college nestled in remote Appalachia on a path of prosperity based on sheer power of good old fashioned values of hope, optimism, decency, encouragement and generosity of spirit.
+8. Merchandise hope and care.
+Charismatic President “Buck” Smith put the tiny David & Elkins college nestled in remote Appalachia on a path of prosperity based on sheer power of good old fashioned values of hope, optimism, decency, encouragement, generosity of spirit and nurturing of relationships.
 The college, once bleeding, is now operating debt free.

 What successful turnaround strategies are you seeing out there?